kkzvlad/uaro-docs/docs/Pre_Trans_WoE.md

 - 24 member cap within any given castle (Recall prioritizes top most rank downwards until number met) Extended, Baby and Trans classes will yield no movement
 - All MVP cards render no effect within WoE Castles (Still equipable, but have no effect)
-- Alliances are allowances with one Guild.<br>
+- Alliances are allowances with one Guild.
+Guilds of the same alliances must have 2 different emblems that can be easily recognised to avoid confusion.<br>
 - If you equip an item on the block list, it will yield 0 effect within castles
 - Buffs received by Trans / Extended classes will automatically be removed upon entry into castle (Portal or E-Call)
 - Issuing FCP as a creator to members outside of castles prior to entrance into Pre-Trans WoE castles is strictly forbidden and will yield an account ban